 Launch reading by Penelope Shuttle, A.B.
 Jackson and John Challis

-Do join Bloodaxe Books for this live-streamed launch reading by Penelope Shuttle, A.B.
+This wonderful joint launch reading by Penelope Shuttle, A.B.
 Jackson and John Challis celebrating the publication of their new poetry collections was live streamed on 22 June 2021.
 It is now available on YouTube - see video below.

 The submerged land of Lyonesse was once part of Cornwall, according to myth and the oral tradition, standing for a lost paradise in Arthurian legend, but now an emblem of human frailty in the face of climate change.
 And there was indeed a Bronze Age inundation event which swept the entire west of Cornwall under the sea, with only the Isles of Scilly and St Michael’s Mount left as remnants above sea-level.
 Lyonesse was also Thomas Hardy’s name for Cornwall where Penelope Shuttle has lived all her adult life, always fascinated by the stories and symbolic presence of Lyonesse.
 After seeing the Isles of Scilly from a small plane at a low altitude – flying over the Wolf Lighthouse – and then visiting the recent Sunken Cities exhibition at the British Museum, imagination and memory played their part in joining the Lyonesse dots together for her, prompting what she calls ‘a spontaneous inundation of approaches to the theme, images, soundings of Lyonesse’.